jmoore2081/smackgrc/src/pages/index.md

   title: Why SMACK GRC
   image: /img/computer-screenshot-1.jpg
   description: >-
-    SMACK GRC provides a powerful solution to manage your GRC requirements making those in risk, compliance and controls more efficient and effective in their positions.
+    SMACK GRC provides a solution to manage your GRC requirements making those in risk, compliance and controls more efficient and effective in their positions.
 Created by risk, audit and compliance professionals, SMACK GRC offers a product with the functionality our team has always desired in a GRC tool and with a pricing model that can work for organizations of all sizes.
 description: >-
   SMACK GRC is built on the popular Quick Base platform which is used by more than half of the Fortune 100.
 Because SMACK GRC is built on Quick Base, you